serenader2014/mplayer/README.md

 ##Mplayer

 This is a jQuery plugin that support audio playing in the modern broswer.
-With this framework you can easily create multi-player in your website page, and support single or multi-track.
+With this framework you can easily create multi-player in your website page, and support single or multi-audio.

 The Mplayer has lots of Opening API, it lets developer more easier to play audios in the broswer and have full control of it.